wp-xyz/jpmMath/original/linearprog/README.md

-# jpmMath - Programming Library
+# jpmMath - Linear Programming

 This folder contains a collection of Pascal programs demonstrating various operational research and linear programming methods from the `jpmMath` library.
 These programs serve as educational examples and provide practical implementations for solving decision-making and optimization problems in diverse fields.